Cheap Car Insurance for 24-Year-Olds

 We conducted the same survey as above but with female drivers at age 24.
 Again, GEICO and USAA came out on top, offering an average monthly payment of about $111 — which comes out to a savings of over $30 a month compared to other insurance providers.

 The most effective way to land the most affordable premium — at any age — is to compare your options before the end of every policy period.
 Don't be afraid to shop around.
-We can help you find the best rate, no matter your age, driving history, or location, and help you compare quotes from insurers across the US.
+We can help you find the best rate, no matter your age, driving history, or location, and help you view quotes from insurers across the US.
 Enter your ZIP code below to get started.

 Insurance is regulated by the laws of your state and calculated by your zip code, which means it's location-dependent.
-If you live in a state with high insurance regulations, such as Michigan, you can expect your insurance premium to be high regardless of the company you chose.
+If you live in a state with high insurance regulations, such as Florida, you can expect your insurance premium to be high regardless of the company you chose.
 Furthermore, if you live in a ZIP code that is in a coastal region, you can expect the threat of flooding to cause your premium to be higher.

 Sometimes, it’s not your company that determines your rate but rather where you live.